ROCm/rocprofiler-sdk/source/docs/how-to/using-rocprofv3.rst

 Advanced options
 -----------------

+``rocprofv3`` provides the following miscellaneous functionalities for improved control and flexibility.

-Agent Index
+Agent index
 ++++++++++++++

 The agent index is a unique identifier for each agent in the system.
 It is used to identify the agent in the output files.
-Since, each runtime/tool has their own way to represent the agent's indices, `rocprofv3` provides a way to configure the agent index in the output files.
+Since, each runtime or tool has an independent representation of the agent's indices, ``rocprofv3`` provides an option to configure the agent index in the output files.

-- **absolute** == *node_id* - absolute index of the agent regardless of cgroups masking.
-This is a monotonically increasing number that is incremented for every folder in `/sys/class/kfd/kfd/topology/nodes`. e.g. Agent-0, Agent-2, Agent-4.
+- **absolute** == *node_id* - Absolute index of the agent, regardless of cgroups masking.
+This is a monotonically increasing number, which is incremented for every folder in ``/sys/class/kfd/kfd/topology/nodes``.
+For example, Agent-0, Agent-2, Agent-4.
-- **relative** == *logical_node_id* - relative index of the agent accounting for cgroups masking.
-This is a monotonically increasing number which is incremented for every folder in `/sys/class/kfd/kfd/topology/nodes/` whose properties file was non-empty.e.g.
-Agent-0, Agent-1, Agent-2
+- **relative** == *logical_node_id* - Relative index of the agent accounting for cgroups masking.
+This is a monotonically increasing number, which is incremented for every folder in ``/sys/class/kfd/kfd/topology/nodes/``, whose properties file is non-empty.
+For example, Agent-0, Agent-1, Agent-2.
-- **type-relative** == *logical_node_type_id* - relative index of the agent accounting for cgroups masking where indexing starts at zero for each agent type. e.g. CPU-0, GPU-0, GPU-1
+- **type-relative** == *logical_node_type_id* - Relative index of the agent accounting for cgroups masking, where indexing starts at zero for each agent type.
+For example, CPU-0, GPU-0, GPU-1.

 To set the agent index in the output files, use the ``--agent-index`` option.
 The default value is ``relative``.

 The following example shows how to set the agent index on a system with multiple GPUs and CPUs:

-Here is the `rocm-smi` output:
+Here is the ``rocm-smi`` output:

 .. include:: /data/rocm-smi.txt
    :literal:

+To set the agent index to relative, use:

 .. code-block:: shell

    rocprofv3 --kernel-trace --agent-index=relative -- <application_path>

+Here is the generated ouput file with ``Agent_Id`` as "Agent 7":

 .. code-block:: shell